 As a company looking to have its REIT audited, choosing an audit firm experienced in accounting and auditing real estate investment trusts is pivotal.

 The best public accounting firms will have an extensive understanding of REITs and the specific tax regulations that govern them.
-For publicly traded real estate investment trusts, having a CPA firm with PCAOB (Public Company Accounting Oversight Board) registration is also necessary to comply with SEC regulations.
+For publicly traded real estate investment trusts, having an CPA firm with PCAOB (Public Company Accounting Oversight Board) registration is also necessary to comply with SEC regulations.
 They can also provide valuable insights to help mitigate risks and improve operations within the investment trust.

 At Assurance Dimensions, our CPA auditors go beyond the standard preparation of financial records—we develop relationships and long-term partnerships with our clients.
 We want to get to know you and your business so we can provide the audit services you need to make better decisions.